cwinters/summa_blog/201204-javascript_scoping_gotcha/javascript_scoping_gotcha.md

     Execution of outside_block.pl aborted due to compilation errors.

 Instead in JavaScript we get the last value of `i` that failed the loop's conditional test.
-This is a glimpse at the functional vs.  block scope that winds up biting us.
+That this variable is even accessible is a glimpse at the functional vs.  block scope that winds up biting us.

 But back to our basic question: why does the closure that gets executed __within__ `createMapped_1()` not return the same value